Mathewkorir538/Akan-name-generator/README.md

 This project was built as part of a JavaScript practice exercise to enhance DOM manipulation skills and user input handling.

 🎥 Live Demo
-🔗 Click here to try the Akan Name Generator (Replace with actual link if hosted online)
+🔗 Click here to try the Akan Name Generator (https://mathewkorir538.github.io/Akan-name-generator/)

 🚀 Features
 ✅ Simple and user-friendly interface